 Officials: 3 dead after small plane crash in San Antonio

-SAN ANTONIO (AP) — Officials say three people were killed when a single-engine plane crashed while attempting to land at San Antonio International Airport.
+SAN ANTONIO (AP) — Authorities in Texas say three people were killed when a single-engine plane crashed on a city street while attempting to land at San Antonio International Airport.

-Hood says flight logs indicate three people were on board.
+Hood says flight logs indicated there were three people on board the aircraft.

 The Express-News reports that the plane crashed on a street lined with warehouses and several businesses.
 Apartment buildings and homes are about a block away, and Hood says it’s fortunate no bystanders were injured.